 New Yorker “Gossip”

 It wasn’t surprising to me that Jeremy strong was thrown under the bus the other day, in an article written about him in the New Yorker.
-Given the state of today’s public scrutiny and quick judgement, I no longer gasp at the lengths to which we go to dissect the inner workings of a rising success.
+Given the state of today’s public scrutiny and quick judgement, I’m no longer surprised at the lengths we go to, to dissect the inner workings of a rising success.

 It’s not surprising to me, either, that people who know him should step up in defense of his character, nor that the very nature of that character actually afforded him his rise to success.
 Enter Jessica Chastain, Andrew Sorkin, and the slew of the celebrity entourage that has stepped up to bat for Strong.